dapr/proposals/20260304-RBS-workflow-history-propagation-signing.md

 4. **State store tampering**: Since `HistorySignature` entries are persisted in the state store, an attacker with direct state store access could attempt to modify history events.
 However, any modification would invalidate the signature's `events_digest`.
 The runtime can optionally verify the stored signature chain integrity when loading workflow state, recomputing the canonical digest of each referenced event range and checking it against the stored digest.
 This detects tampering at rest without requiring any event duplication.

 5. **Certificate rotation between executions**: A workflow may execute multiple times (due to replay), and the identity certificate may rotate between executions.
-Each signature is created with the certificate active at that execution's time.
+When a rotation is detected, a new `SigningCertificate` entry is appended to the certificate table.
+Each signature references the certificate that was active at signing time via `certificate_index`.
 Verifiers check certificate validity against the last event's timestamp in each signed range, not the current time.
-Different signatures in the same workflow may use different certificates - this is expected and correct.
+Different signatures in the same workflow may reference different certificate table entries - this is expected and correct.

 ### Feature Lifecycle Outline